From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Experiment 2: Circuit Generation

 \section{Experiment 2: Circuit Generation}

-While we've observed that contemporary language models have a moderate knowledge of electrical component pinouts, how well can they leverage that knowledge to design functioning simple electronic devices?
-In this experiment, we investigate end-to-end generation of working devices, which includes generating four core components: (1) a \textit{bill of materials}, or list of components in the device, (2) the \textit{pinouts} for each component, (3) a complete electrical circuit diagram called a \textit{schematic}, that details how the components are to be connected, and (4) the \textit{code} to be programmed onto a microcontroller -- a light-weight processor that controls embedded circuits.
-Examples of a full generated design for a trivial device that turns on an LED in response to a button being pressed is shown in Figure~\ref{fig:full-generation-example}.
+How well can contemporary language models leverage their component knowledge to design simple but functioning electronic devices?
+In this experiment, we investigate end-to-end generation of working devices, which includes generating four core elements: (1) a \textit{bill of materials (BOM)}, or list of components in the device, (2) the \textit{pinouts} for each component, (3) a complete electrical circuit diagram called a \textit{schematic} that details how the components are to be connected, and (4) the \textit{code} to be programmed onto a microcontroller -- a light-weight processor that controls embedded circuits.
+An example of a complete model-generated design for a trivial device that turns on an LED in response to a button being pressed is shown in Figure~\ref{fig:full-generation-example}.

 {\flushleft\textbf{Benchmark:}} To assess a model's ability to create microcontroller-driven electronic devices, we developed a benchmark, \textsc{Micro25}, that includes 25 tasks intended for the common \textsc{Arduino} microcontroller ecosystem..
 These tasks, shown in Table~\ref{tab:experiment-benchmark}, span 5 core categories including: input, interface protocols, output, sensors, and logic.
-Each task is either tailored to test a specific fundamental competency required to build basic microcontroller-driven electronic devices, or the integration of several competencies into larger design flows.
+Each task is either tailored to test a specific fundamental competency required to build basic microcontroller-driven electronic devices common in introductory microcontroller curricula, or the integration of several competencies into larger design flows.\footnote{\textsc{Micro25} and \textsc{Pins100} require partially-overlapping component knowledge.
+Solving \textsc{Micro25} requires some (but not all) of the components in \textsc{Pins100}.
+Similarly, each \textsc{Micro25} task has many possible solutions, and with hundreds of thousands of different electrical components currently available, it is possible to generate solutions whose schematics use one or more components not listed in \textsc{Pins100}.}